lekoala/silverstripe-debugbar/README.md

 #### Customize DebugBar css

 Any customisation to the default css (as stored in "assets") should be made to css/custom.css.
 This file will be appended to the default css.

+#### More than one body

+If you more than one body tag, the middleware will fail to insert properly the required scripts.
+If that happens, you can use the <!-- debugbar --> placeholder in your page template.
+This is where the scripts will be inserted.

 ### *903 upstream sent too big header